truenas/documentation/content/CORE/System/Update/_index.md

    It is also no longer necessary to manually download an upgrade file and its associated checksum to update the system.
 3. The updater automatically creates a boot environment, making updates a low-risk operation.
    Boot environments provide the option to return to the previous version of the operating system by rebooting the system and selecting the previous boot environment from the **System > Boot** menu.

+The upgrade instructions below describes how to use an <file>.iso</file> file to perform a major version upgrade from an earlier version of FreeNAS/TrueNAS.
+See the [Updating]({{< relref "UpdateCORE.md" >}}) article for instructions about using the web interface to keep the system updated.

+The upgrade path for major versions of FreeNAS/TrueNAS is **9.3 > 9.10 > 11.1 > 11.3 > 12.0**.
+It is always recommended to upgrade to a [supported version]({{< relref "SofDevLifecycle.md" >}}) of the software.

+## Caveats

+Be aware of these caveats before attempting a major version upgrade:

+* **Upgrading a data storage pool can make it impossible to go back to a previous version.**
+  For this reason, the update process does not automatically upgrade storage pools, though the system shows an alert when a pool can be upgraded.
+  Unless new ZFS feature flags are needed, it is safe to leave the pool at the current version.
+  If the pool is upgraded, it will not be possible to boot into a previous TrueNAS version that does not support the newer feature flags.
+* Upgrading the firmware of Broadcom SAS HBAs to the latest version is recommended.
+* When upgrading from 9.3.x to 9.10, read this [changes FAQ]({{< relref "9.3to9.10UpgradeFAQ.md" >}}) first.
+* **Upgrades from FreeNAS 0.7x are not supported.**
+  The system has no way to import configuration settings from FreeNAS 0.7x versions.
+  The configuration must be manually recreated.
+  If supported, the FreeNAS 0.7x pools or disks must be manually imported.
+* **Upgrades on 32-bit hardware are not supported.**
+  However, if the system is currently running a 32-bit version of FreeNAS/TrueNAS and the hardware supports 64-bit, the system can be upgraded.
+  Any archived reporting graphs will be lost during the upgrade.
+* **UFS is not supported.**
+  If the data currently resides on **one** UFS-formatted disk, [create a ZFS pool]({{< relref "PoolCreate.md" >}}) using other disks after the upgrade, then use the instructions in [Importing a Disk]({{< relref "ImportDisk.md" >}}) to mount the UFS-formatted disk and copy the data to the ZFS pool.
+  With only one disk, back up its data to another system or media before the upgrade, format the disk as `ZFS` after the upgrade, then restore the backup.
+  If the data currently resides on a UFS RAID of disks, it is not possible to directly import that data to the ZFS pool.
+  Instead, back up the data before the upgrade, create a ZFS pool after the upgrade, then restore the data from the backup.
+* **If you have GELI-encrypted pools and are upgrading to TrueNAS 12.0 or newer**, you might want to migrate data out of the GELI-encrypted pools into ZFS-encrypted pools.
+  The GELI pools **cannot be converted**; the data must be migrated to a new ZFS pool.
+  See the [Encryption article]({{< relref "StorageEncryption.md" >}}) for more details.

+## Preparation

+Before upgrading the operating system, follow these steps:

+1. Back up the TrueNAS configuration in **System > General > Save Config**.
+2. Back up any or have the keys or passphrases for encrypted data available.
+3. Warn users that TrueNAS shared data will be unavailable during the upgrade.
+   It is recommended to schedule the upgrade for a time that will least impact users.
+4. Stop all system **Services**.

 {{< tabs "Updating Systems" >}}
 {{< tab "Updating CORE" >}}